numfocus/gsoc/README.md

     <td>
        <h1>Data Retriever</h1>
        <p>
-       The Data Retriever automates the tasks of finding, downloading, and cleaning up ecological data files, and then stores them in a local database.
+         The Data Retriever is a package manager for data.
+It downloads, cleans, and stores publicly available data, so that analysts spend less time cleaning and managing data, and more time analyzing it.
        </p>
        <p>
          <a href="http://www.data-retriever.org/">Website</a>  | <a href="https://github.com/weecology/retriever/wiki/GSoC-2017-Project-Ideas">Ideas Page</a>